NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - false
      -
      - Choice
-     - auto, none, portable, whole-home
+     - none, portable, whole-home
      - The type of dehumidifier.
 If not provided, defaults to none.
    * - ``dehumidifier_efficiency_type``
      - false
      -
      - Choice
-     - auto, EnergyFactor, IntegratedEnergyFactor
+     - EnergyFactor, IntegratedEnergyFactor
      - The efficiency type of dehumidifier.
    * - ``dehumidifier_efficiency``
      - false